ga83bar/Corona-applied-machine-learning/documentation/meeting_transcripts/work_assignment_data.md

-# How does the corona crysis affect the online world?
+# How does the corona crisis affect the online world?

 ## work assignment *09.06.2020* until *16.06.20*